Venafi/VenafiPS/docs/functions/New-VcCertificate.md

 ### -ValidUntil
 Date at which the certificate becomes invalid.
-Days and hours are supported, not minutes.
+The day and hour will be set and not to the minute level.

 ```yaml
 Type: DateTime